 Tax Breaks For Solar on Commercial Buildings

-Another big benefit of solar energy for commercial buildings is the potential eligibility for two federal tax incentives.
+Another big benefit of solar panels for commercial buildings is the potential eligibility for two federal tax incentives.
 These financial incentives help boost the return on investment of the solar system while reducing the payback period.

 In addition, some states and utility companies offer additional tax credits or rebates for commercial solar systems.
 It is critical to also understand these incentives to provide this information to potential customers.